HARVEST: Contemporary Craft Fair Programme

 10am, 11:30am, 1:30pm, 3pm, Saturday 18 October 2025

-Learn the key foundations of leatherworking in this comprehensive free workshop led by Jamie O'Donnell of Muirhead Leather.
-Create your own keyring and sew a glasses case while Jamie guides you through the process.
+Participants learnt key foundations of leatherworking in this comprehensive free workshop led by Jamie O'Donnell of Muirhead Leather.
+They created their own keyrings and sowed a glasses case while Jamie guided the group through the process.

 Image: Jamie O'Donnell / Photography by the artist